FogMeta/go-mc-sdk/README.md

 	return
 }
 ```
-### Download Files or Folders
+### Download Files or Directory
-To download files or folders from the IPFS gateway and Filecoin network, you can use the following method:
+To download files or directory from the IPFS gateway and Filecoin network, you can use the following method:

 ```
 package main